jesuisalexjamet/TLP-HPCA30-artifact/README.md

 effectively combines predicting whether an access will be off-chip with adaptive prefetch filtering at the first-level data cache (L1D).

+The key idea behind TLP is to:
+ 1. Accurately predict which load requests might go to off-chip;
+ 2. Accurately predict which L1D prefetch request might go off-chip;
+ 3. Speculatively start fetching the data required by the predicted off-chip loads directly from the main memory, when confidence is high enough, in parallel to the cache accesses.
+Conversely, when confidence is not high enough, the speculative fetch from main memory is delayed upon an L1D miss.
+ 4. Discard L1D prefetch request that are predicted to go off-chip.

 TLP has been accepted at the [2024 IEEE International Symposium on High-Performance Computer Architecture](https://hpca-conf.org/2024/).

 ## License